hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/pose.rst

 .. _bpy.types.Brush.pose_ik_segments:

 Pose IK Segments
-   Controls how many :ref:`IK bones <bone-constraints-inverse-kinematics>` are going to be created for posing.
+   Controls how many :ref:`IK segments <bone-constraints-inverse-kinematics>` are going to be created for posing.
+   This can be seen by a divided white line on the cursor.
+   This is also useful for making curved deformations with the pose brush, like hair clumps and tails.

 .. _bpy.types.Brush.use_pose_lock_rotation: